OctoFarm/OctoFarm/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Afero GNU License.
+Distributed under GNU Affero General Public License v3.0.
 See `LICENSE` for more information.